Eligible vs Non-Eligible Dividends: GRIP, LRIP Explained

 What happens if I designate more eligible dividends than my GRIP balance?

 The excess triggers Part III.1 tax under section 185.1 at 20% of the excess.
 The escape is subsection 185.1(2) — within 90 days of the assessment, the corporation may elect (with shareholder consent) to recharacterise the excess as a non-eligible dividend, in which case it's taxable to the shareholder at non-eligible rates and Part III.1 tax is avoided.
+The 90-day window is strict; missing it locks in the 20% penalty.

-Should I pay myself eligible or non-eligible dividends?
+Should owner-managers take eligible or non-eligible dividends?